-- A mother automatically has parental responsibility for her child from birth.
+- A mother automatically has parental rights and responsibilities for her child from birth.

 - A father has parental responsibility if he is either married to the child’s mother, or is named on the birth certificate.